sofatutor/function-playground/tasks/prd-share-panel-layouts-and-toggles.md

 - URL parameter `admin=0` can override environment default

 #### 4.7 Embed
-- SharePanel provides iframe snippet reflecting current options
+- Settings modal provides iframe snippet reflecting current options
 - Width/height inputs with sensible defaults (800×600)
 - Values only affect the snippet, not the app